SBP and FBR Rules for Pakistani Founders with US LLCs (2026)

 Is a US LLC's income automatically taxable in Pakistan?

 For Pakistani residents, yes.
 Pakistan taxes worldwide income under Section 11 of the Income Tax Ordinance, 2001.
-The US LLC's income is included in the Pakistani owner's taxable income for the tax year in which it is earned, regardless of whether it is distributed to the owner or remains in the LLC's US bank account.
-A disregarded entity is transparent for this purpose — the income flows through to the owner.
+The LLC's income is part of your taxable income for the tax year in which it is earned, whether or not it is distributed or remains in the LLC's US bank account.
+The disregarded entity is transparent.
+The income flows through to the owner.

 Do I need SBP approval to form a US LLC?

-The formation itself (paying a $100 state filing fee to Wyoming's Secretary of State) is a small outbound payment that may fall within the routine personal remittance channel.
-The capitalization of the LLC — ongoing funding of the LLC's bank account — is where SBP's overseas investment framework applies.
-The distinction is between paying a government filing fee and making an investment in a foreign entity.
-Pakistani founders who fund their LLC entirely from offshore earnings (not from Pakistani bank accounts) avoid the outbound remittance trigger but retain the reporting obligation for the overseas investment.
+The formation itself (paying a $100 state filing fee) is a small outbound payment that may fall within the routine personal remittance channel.
+The capitalization, ongoing funding of the LLC's bank account, is where SBP's overseas investment framework applies.
+Paying a government filing fee and making an investment in a foreign entity are different things.
+Founders who fund their LLC entirely from offshore earnings avoid the outbound remittance trigger but retain the reporting obligation.

 Can I claim the IT export reduced tax rate on US LLC income?

-The 0.25% final tax under Section 154A applies to IT and IT-enabled services exported from Pakistan by entities registered with the Pakistan Software Export Board (PSEB).
-To qualify: the services are IT-related (software development, BPO, digital services), the founder or entity is registered with PSEB, the foreign exchange is received through the banking system, and the SBP IT export facilitation criteria are met.
-Routing payments through a US LLC rather than receiving them directly in Pakistan adds complexity to the qualification — the FBR and SBP look at the substance of the transaction (services rendered from Pakistan to foreign clients) rather than the form (payment routed through a US entity).
+The 0.25% final tax under Section 154A applies to IT and IT-enabled services exported from Pakistan by PSEB-registered entities.
+Requirements: the services are IT-related (software development, BPO, digital services), the founder or entity is registered with PSEB, foreign exchange is received through the banking system, and SBP IT export facilitation criteria are met.
+Routing payments through a US LLC adds complexity because FBR and SBP look at the substance (services rendered from Pakistan to foreign clients) rather than the form (payment routed through a US entity).

 What happens if I do not file Form 5472 in the US?

 The IRS assesses a $25,000 penalty per form, per year.
 A Pakistani founder who formed a US LLC in 2023 and has never filed faces potential penalties exceeding $75,000 by 2026.
-The penalty is assessed automatically upon IRS detection of the unfiled form.
+The penalty is automatic upon IRS detection.
 First-time penalty abatement and reasonable cause relief are available but not guaranteed.
-Separately, failure to file the pro forma Form 1120 that accompanies Form 5472 is a distinct violation with its own penalty provisions.
+Failure to file the pro forma Form 1120 that accompanies Form 5472 is a separate violation with its own penalties.

 Does the Pakistan-US tax treaty prevent double taxation?

-The treaty provides mechanisms to reduce double taxation, primarily through the foreign tax credit in Article XXIII.
-If the US taxes income (because a PE exists, or because of US-source FDAP withholding), Pakistan allows a credit for the US tax paid on the same income.
-But the treaty does not eliminate all overlap — it reduces it.
-And for most Pakistani LLC founders with no US PE (the common case for service and SaaS businesses), the US does not tax the business profits at all, which means there is no double taxation to eliminate.
+The treaty reduces double taxation through the foreign tax credit in Article XXIII.
+If the US taxes income (because a PE exists or because of US-source FDAP withholding), Pakistan allows a credit for the US tax paid.
+But for most Pakistani LLC founders with no US PE (the common case for service and SaaS businesses), the US does not tax the business profits at all.
+There is no double taxation to eliminate.
 The entire tax burden falls on Pakistan.

 Key Takeaways